 While self-care goals are also important, a purpose is something that influences other people, animals, or even plants.
 Thus, it makes a difference in the world beyond just ourselves.
-For instance, if my purpose was to make the world a better place, I could pursue that in many ways, such as becoming a scientist who develops vaccines against viruses like COVID-19.
+For instance, if my purpose was to make the world a better place, I could pursue that in many ways, such as becoming a scientist who develops vaccines.
 Another way might be becoming an environmental advocate who works to protect our lands and seas.
-In addition, other approaches include creating beautiful music that uplift or bring peace to my community, or being an excellent elementary school teacher who helps nurture today’s youth.
+In addition, other approaches include creating beautiful music that uplifts or bring peace to my community, or being an excellent elementary school teacher who helps nurture today’s youth.
 Whatever your purpose may be, it can help you thrive.

 The Associated Benefits